Connecting Independently Trained Modes via Layer-Wise Connectivity: Introduction

 \textbf{Contributions.} This paper makes the following contributions:

-\begin{itemize} \item We develop \textit{Low-Loss Path Finding~(LLPF)}, which constructs mode connections across a broader range of architectures than prior methods. \item LLPF exhibits high reproducibility: the discovered paths show consistent loss and accuracy trajectories across mode pairs trained with different random seeds (a property absent in prior work). \item LLPF connects modes obtained with different training hyperparameters, a setting not evaluated by existing approaches. \end{itemize}
+{ \begin{itemize} \item We develop \textit{Low-Loss Path Finding~(LLPF)}, which constructs mode connections across a broader range of architectures than prior methods. \item LLPF exhibits high reproducibility: the discovered paths show consistent loss and accuracy trajectories across mode pairs trained with different random seeds (a property absent in prior work). \item LLPF could connect modes obtained with different training hyperparameters, a setting not evaluated by existing approaches. \end{itemize} }

-\textbf{Paper Organization.} The remainder of this paper is organized as follows: Section~\ref{sec:terminology_definitions} defines the terminology and concepts used throughout the paper.
+\textbf{Paper Organization.} Section~\ref{sec:terminology_definitions} defines the terminology and concepts used throughout the paper.
 Section~\ref{sec:related_work_and_comparison} reviews existing algorithms for connecting independently trained modes and compares them with our proposed approach.
 Section~\ref{sec:LLPF} presents the LLPF algorithm.
-Section~\ref{sec:experimental_evaluation} reports experimental results across a diverse set of architectures.
-Section~\ref{sec:limitation_and_future_work} discusses the limitations of LLPF and future work directions.
+Section~\ref{sec:experimental_evaluation} reports experimental results across a diverse set of architectures, including connections between modes trained under different hyperparameters.
+Section~\ref{sec:discussion} discusses implications of our empirical findings.
 Finally, Section~\ref{sec:conclusion} concludes the paper.